ganeshrvel/pub-scaff/README.md

 ```

 ## Example
 Let us create a simple component.
 First of all, we need to create a working directory and it should contain a scaff.setup.json file.
-The scaff.setup.json file should contain all the template variables used in that working directory.
+The scaff.setup.json file should contain all the template variables used in the working directory.
-Add the other subdirectories and template files into the working directory.
+The component subdirectories and files should be included inside the working directory.

-All template files should have a .tpl extension.
+All template files should have a .tpl extension and scaff will convert them into .dart files.
 The files and directories name may contain template variables as well.

 Template variable examples: {{var1}}, {{className}}Base, {{fileName}}_store